-Research shows that 2 out of 3 people can’t taste the difference between fresh skimmed milk and powder
+Research shows that 2 out of 3 people can’t taste the difference between fresh skimmed milk and granules

 - On 4th May 2018